siudeks/tech-spikes/.tooling/README.md

-# WSL tools useful to work
+# Ubuntu tools useful to prepare dev environment

 if you decided to use VSCode remote WSL extension, find below my list of tools which I found useful on my WSL dev environment